-Programs in I-TECH South Africa are funded by the United States government, via the Department of Health and Human Services’ Health Resources and Services Administration (HRSA) as well as the U.S. Centers for Disease Control and Prevention’s Global AIDS Program (CDC GAP), South Africa, through the President’s Emergency Plan for AIDS Relief (PEPFAR).
+Programs in I-TECH South Africa are funded by the United States government, via the U.S. Centers for Disease Control and Prevention’s Global AIDS Program (CDC GAP), South Africa, through the President’s Emergency Plan for AIDS Relief (PEPFAR).
 I-TECH also partners with the National Department of Health and a variety of local organizations, agencies, and institutions in South Africa.

 In Mozambique, I-TECH works closely with the US Centers for Disease Control and Prevention (CDC GAP) and the Mozambican Ministry of Health (MISAU) as well as Centro de Colaboração em Saúde (CCS).
 I-TECH has also worked with a number of partner organizations in Mozambique, including: Jhpiego, an affiliate of Johns Hopkins University, the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) and its affiliate, the Fundação Ariel Glaser, Health Alliance International (HAI), Columbia University (ICAP), FHI 360), HIVQUAL/HEALTHQUAL, and Population Services International (PSI).

 Together, I-TECH Malawi, the Malawi Ministry of Health, and partners work continuously to address the country’s health priorities, including curbing the HIV epidemic towards an AIDS free generation through the efficient scale up of HIV resources and services.
 Through close collaboration, they endeavor to build a highly capable and organized health care workforce and make quality care available to a greater number of Malawians.